smatsmats/r_public/README.md

 # r_public
 All COVID19 graphs and maps.
 Other R stuff that's public moved to r_play.

+Note that rgeos and maptools R packages were depreciated for newer versions of R.
+Tests in github workflows now fail because rgeos can't be fetched.

 I created these graphs and maps both as a learning excercise and a way to get custom graphs to visualize what I wanted too.
 I also didn't care for the way many US maps